Hasna Sal: Education and Career

-Art career
+Public Art Career

 In 2015, Sal started her own glass sculpture and jewelry company, Glass Concepts 360, in Olathe.
 Her sculptures include sculptural sinks, window panels, wall sculptures, coffee tables, light fixtures, tableware and jewelry, with "Art in Living" being the theme of her work.
 She created a 600-pound nativity triptych, measuring 7 feet 9 inches tall, 8 feet 6 inches wide and 2 feet deep, which was freestanding and lit with LED.
 The nativity scene was installed at St. Catherine of Siena Parish in Kansas City.
 In March 2019, the Nativity Triptych was relocated to Savior Pastoral Center in Kansas City, KS.

 In September 2018, Sal showcased her handmade jewelry at the New York Fashion Week in collaboration with Indian fashion designer Archana Kochhar.
 Sal was invited to return at the February 2019 New York Fashion Week for a solo show.

 In September 2019, Sal showcased her handmade glass accessories at the New York Fashion Week at Sony Hall, NYC in collaboration with Australian fashion designer Daniel Alexander.
 Sal was invited to return to the February 2020 New York Fashion Week for a solo show.

 In September 2019, Sal's glass sculptures were displayed as part of the Globe Indian Cuisine Restaurant, an Indian restaurant in Topeka, owned by Sunil Gotru.

 In July 2020, Sal showcased thirteen wall sculptures in glass, with the pieces on display at St. Michael the Archangel Church in Leawood, Kansas.
 The theme of the exhibit was “human trafficking.”

 In October 2020, Sal completed a permanent exterior public art installation at Lykins Square Park in Kansas City MO, memorializing victims of human trafficking.
 These panels are in glass encased by metal frame.
 The title is "Into The Light".
 The installation consists of four panels which are 2 feet in width and 4 feet in height.
 They are placed 14 feet off ground level.
 The themes of the panels are isolation, damnation, redemption and salvation.

 In November 2020, Sal came on board the Public Art Master Plan Core Team for Johnson County Parks and Recreation Department.

 In February 2021, Sal showcased a solo online exhibition of her sculptures hosted by RG Endres Gallery, an extension of the City Hall of the city of Prairie Village in Kansas.
 The online exhibition is expected to continue through the month of March.